Lauren Harris, MA, MPH (Director)

 Malcolm Potts is a Cambridge trained obstetrician and reproductive scientist.
 He is a professor in Maternal and Child Health and the first and former (1992-2013) holder of the Fred H. Bixby Endowed Chair in Population and Family Planning in the School of Public Health, and developed the Bixby Center with a team of young experts.
 For over a decade while he was the first Medical Director of the International Planned Parenthood Federation, he introduced family planning methods into scores of developing countries.
 As CEO of Family Health International (FHI), he launched the first large scale studies of maternal mortality, which helped start the worldwide Safe Motherhood Initiative.
 He has published over ten books and 300 scientific papers.

-Robert (Nap) Hosang, MD, MPH, MBA, FRCOG, FACOG (Program Director, Over-the-Counter Birth Control)
+Robert (Nap) Hosang, MD, MPH, MBA, FRCOG, FACOG (Project Director, Over-the-Counter Birth Control)

 Alisha Graves, MPH (President, Venture Strategies for Health and Development)

 Alisha Graves leads strategy and development efforts as President of Venture Strategies for Health and Development.
 Together with board member, Malcolm Potts, Alisha co-founded the OASIS Initiative, a project of VSHD and University of California, Berkeley.
 OASIS aims to help overcome some of the most serious challenges to development in the Sahel region of Africa.
 Alisha leads advocacy efforts for the OASIS Initiative and lectures internationally on population and development, especially population and food security in the Sahel.
 Prior to that, she worked for six years as Senior Program Manager for Venture Strategies to improve access to misoprostol – a generic, essential medicine – in Africa and Southeast Asia.
 Alisha completed her Master of Public Health in International Maternal and Child Health at UC Berkeley’s School of Public Health in 2006.